 Keeping In Touch

-We have written to many of our supporters this week asking whether they would like to continue to receive news about our homes and services, campaigns and events.
+We have written to many of our supporters recently asking whether they would like to continue to receive news about our homes and services, campaigns and events.
 If you have received one of our letters, you may be wondering why we have written to you now, and what the new General Data Protection Regulation (GDPR) law that we mentioned is all about.

 In recent years, charities have come under a lot of criticism for the fundraising tactics that some of them use.
 Of particular concern were those who sent very frequent letters asking for donations and who did not consider the impact of what they were sending.

 Many charities, Alabaré included, are signed up with the Fundraising Regulator, and comply with the Fundraising Code of Practice, which sets best practice rules for charities to follow when fundraising.